ujjwalbe/ujjwal/README.md

 <br/>
 <br/>

-- 🔭 I’m currently working on Server-side scripting and Flutter
+- 🔭 I’m currently working on Server-side scripting with NodeJS(TypeScript or JavaScript) and Python
 - 💬 Ask me about Flutter and Django
-- ⚡ Fun fact: Music Lover
+- ⚡ Fun fact: I also do Flutter

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=ujjwalbe.ujjwalbe)